clear-code/xmlua/docs/reference/xml.md

 It parses the given XML and returns `xmlua.XML` object.

 If XML parsing is failed, it raises an error.

-The error has the following structure:
+Here is the error structure:

 ```lua
 {